 The Department has a range of facilities and equipment available to our researchers.
 Some of our key facilities are listed below.
-If you are looking for information on a particular research capability or piece of equipment please contact our Head Technician, Ian Ross.
+If you are looking for information on a particular research capability or piece of equipment, please contact:

 New in 2011 this DIL El-Crack PEF processor delivers ultra-high voltage electric fields to alter the state of a sample.
 It is capable of treating small batches as well as high throughput sampling.